Go to Reviews.org US Edition

 One of the jerkiest tearjerkers in Black Mirror’s back catalogue.
-This heartfelt isn’t as dark and depraved as most other episodes, it’s just tragic.
-Be Right Back introduces us to two young lovers, Ash and Martha, played by Domnhall Gleeson (Star Wars Sequel Trilogy) and Hayley Atwell (Agent Carter).
+This heartfelt ep isn’t as dark and depraved as most other episodes, it’s just tragic.
+Be Right Back introduces us to two young lovers, Ash and Martha, played by Domnhall Gleeson (Star Wars) and Hayley Atwell (Agent Carter).
 When a car accident takes Ash’s life early in the episode, a heartbroken Martha begins to try out a new technology that uses social media feeds to recreate Ash’s voice and personality.

-Season 5’s Metalhead didn’t seem to land with most audiences when it first released; maybe its the monochromatic colour grading, maybe its scarce amount of dialogue, or maybe it’s the way the episode withholds so much from the audience (When is it set in the Black Mirror timeline?
-What went wrong?
-Why is the teddy bear so important?).
+Season 5’s Metalhead didn’t seem to land with most audiences when it first released.
+Maybe its the monochromatic colour grading, maybe its scarce amount of dialogue, or maybe it's the way the episode withholds so much from the audience (when is it set? what went wrong? why is the teddy bear so important?).

 Those were, specifically, just a few of the reasons I loved Metalhead.

-Black Mirror sometimes has a bad habit of overexplaining its technology, big expositional dumps to get the viewer on board, to believe it’s a possibility.
+Black Mirror sometimes has a bad habit of overexplaining its technology.
+Big expositional dumps to get the viewer on board and believe it’s a possibility.

 Metalhead just asks you to strap in and enjoy the pursuit.

 It feels a lot like a homage to the original Terminator.
-What made the OG Terminator more of a thriller than an action movie, was the unrelenting chase, the helplessness of our protagonists.
+What made the original Terminator more of a thriller than an action movie was the unrelenting chase, the helplessness of our protagonists.
 From beginning to end, it’s one long, terrifying pursuit; an unstoppable killing machine, constantly hounding our heroes.
 Same goes for Metalhead.

 Fun fact: Charlie Brooker has gone on the record stating that Metalhead is Kanye West’s favourite episode.

 Crocodile… Crocodile, Crocodile, Crocodile.
 What a tricky, tricky episode.
-On one hand, it deals with some of the most horrific (explicit and implicit) subject matter on the entire show, on the other, it’s one of the most beautifully shot episodes and locations in Black Mirror’s catalogue with two standout performances from the episode leads, Andrea Riseborough (Mandy) and Kiran Sonia Sawar (Murdered by my Father).
+On one hand, it deals with some of the most horrific (explicit and implicit) subject matter of the entire show.
+On the other, it’s one of the most beautifully shot episodes and locations in the whole catalogue with two standout performances from the episode leads, Andrea Riseborough and Kiran Sonia Sawar.

 Crocodile kicks off with a young couple, Mia (Riseborough) and Rob (Andrew Gower) driving home down a winding mountain road after an all-nighter, clearly still drunk.
-You guessed it, they end up running down a cyclist and chucking the body off a cliff and into the churning sea.
+And, you guessed it, they end up running down a cyclist and chucking the body off a cliff and into the churning sea as you do.

-The serene locales of Reykjavík, Iceland are the perfect backdrop for a murder cover-up job; cinematographer Lol Crawley (The OA, Four Lions) manages to capture the sheer beauty and nightmarish isolation of the mountainous vistas in equal measure.
+The serene locales of Reykjavík, Iceland are the perfect backdrop for a murder cover-up job; cinematographer Lol Crawley (The OA) manages to capture the sheer beauty and unnerving isolation of the mountainous vistas in equal measure.